mhgolkar/Dizi/Docs/Getting_Started.md

 ```

 Each time you `return` something from `handler` function, indexing will be overridden.
-So This handler means Say 'Hello Word' for ever.
+This handler means: Say 'Hello Word' for ever.

 #### 02: Mastering Requests
 ##### Conditions
 For an advanced app on http server, you need to edit `handler` function in `app.js`.
-It's simple just read Integrated Parsed Request (1st argument, here: dz) and return response you like to write.
+It's simple just read Integrated Parsed Request (1st argument, here: dz) and return any response you like to publish.

 ```
 // Server Handler